Oracle machine: Complexity classes of oracle machines

 When a language L is complete for some class B, then A^{L}=A^{B} provided that machines in A can execute reductions used in the completeness definition of class B. In particular, since SAT is NP-complete with respect to polynomial time reductions, P^{SAT}=P^{NP}.
-However, if A = DLOGTIME, then A^{SAT} may not equal A^{NP} (The definition of $A^B$ given above is not completely standard.
+However, if A = DLOGTIME, then A^{SAT} may not equal A^{NP}.
+(The definition of $A^B$ given above is not completely standard.
 In some contexts, such as the proof of the time and space hierarchy theorems, it is more useful to assume that the abstract machine defining class $A$ only has access to a single oracle for one language.
-In this context, $A^B$ is not defined if the complexity class $B$ does not have any complete problems with respect to the reductions available to $A$).
+In this context, $A^B$ is not defined if the complexity class $B$ does not have any complete problems with respect to the reductions available to $A$.)

 It is understood that NP ⊆ P^{NP}, but the question of whether NP^{NP}, P^{NP}, NP, and P are equal remains tentative at best.
 It is believed they are different, and this leads to the definition of the polynomial hierarchy.

 Oracle machines are useful for investigating the relationship between complexity classes P and NP, by considering the relationship between P^{A} and NP^{A} for an oracle A. In particular, it has been shown there exist languages A and B such that P^{A}=NP^{A} and P^{B}≠NP^{B}.
-The fact the P = NP question relativizes both ways is taken as evidence that answering this question is difficult, because a proof technique that relativizes (i.e., unaffected by the addition of an oracle) will not answer the P = NP question.
+The fact the P = NP question relativizes both ways is taken as evidence that answering this question is difficult, because any proof technique that relativizes (i.e., is unaffected by the addition of an oracle) will not answer the P = NP question.
 Most proof techniques relativize.

 One may consider the case where an oracle is chosen randomly from among all possible oracles (an infinite set).
 It has been shown in this case, that with probability 1, P^{A}≠NP^{A}.
 When a question is true for almost all oracles, it is said to be true for a random oracle.
 This choice of terminology is justified by the fact that random oracles support a statement with probability 0 or 1 only.
 (This follows from Kolmogorov's zero–one law.)
 This is only weak evidence that P≠NP, since a statement may be true for a random oracle but false for ordinary Turing machines; for example, IP^{A}≠PSPACE^{A} for a random oracle A but IP = PSPACE.

 Oracles and halting problems

-A machine with an oracle for the halting problem can determine whether particular Turing machines will halt on particular inputs, but it cannot determine, in general, whether machines equivalent to itself will halt.
+A machine with an oracle for the halting problem can determine whether particular Turing machines will halt on particular inputs, but it cannot determine, in general, whether oracle machines like itself (i.e. equipped with an oracle for the halting problem) will halt.
 This creates a hierarchy of machines, each with a more powerful halting oracle and an even harder halting problem.

 This hierarchy of machines can be used to define the arithmetical hierarchy.